 - The Meadows Casino (210 Racetrack Rd., Washington, PA, 15301) has partnered with DraftKings (via Penn) and has applied for a sports betting license.

 - Mount Airy Casino Resort (312 Woodland Rd., Mt.
 Pocono, PA, 18344) is expected to offer sports betting in the near future, having partnered with Fox Bet Sportsbook.

 - Mohegan Sun Pocono (1280 PA-315, Wilkes-Barre, PA 18702) is reportedly further behind in the sportsbook launch process, but has a sportsbook partner and is hoping to launch in 2019.

 Will other brick-and-mortar locations be offering sports betting in Pennsylvania?

-Three Pennsylvania casinos have yet to side with a sportsbook – Sands Casino Resort, Lady Luck Casino and The Meadows Casino.
+Two Pennsylvania casinos have yet to side with a sportsbook – Sands Casino Resort and Lady Luck Casino.